We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 When you change the headlight on your Q45, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-Don't be caught in the fog with burnt out fog light bulbs1998 Infiniti Q45 4.1L V8
+Don't be the guy with your third brake light burnt out1998 Infiniti Q45 4.1L V8

 If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak1998 Infiniti Q45 4.1L V8

 Leaking coolant is usually a sign that your water pump needs to be replaced.
 This video shows you how to quickly plug it1998 Infiniti Q45 4.1L V8